 Where Should I Stay in Monteverde?

-There are literally over 1000 options of places to stay in Monteverde.
-I did hours and hours of research for you and narrowed it down to the 12 best options of where to stay in Monteverde, sorted by budget-friendly, moderate priced and luxury lodging.
-You are welcome! 😊
+There are literally over 1000 options of places to stay in Monteverde and I did hours and hours of research for you.
+See my full guide to where to stay in Monteverde for the best luxury, mid-range, budget, and unique stays.

 Conclusion: Is Monteverde Worth Visiting?